Truth Matters 2011

-Look at verse 3, this is so…this is so reasonable, this whole presentation of Paul makes so much sense, it just flows the way you think.
+Look at verse 3, this is so reasonable.
+This whole presentation of Paul makes so much sense.
+It just flows the way you think.
 Some of you are already saying, “Well, it gets discouraging.
-Paul, look, you’re going from town-to-town-to town, the churches are small, the churches are full of trouble.
+Paul, look, you’re going from town to town to town.
+The churches are small.
+The churches are full of trouble.
 The town rejects you.
 The leaders reject you.
 The populace rejects you.
 They want to kill you.
 The Jews are after you.
 You’re really not having much success.

 So, go back to this verse.
 We have this treasure in garbage buckets.
 That’s a sense of personal humility, isn’t it?
 Personal insignificance.
 Just a clay pot.
-In 1 Corinthians, Paul talks this way in some very…for some people, some kind of troubling words that seem to minimize the sense of self-importance that some ministers have.
+In 1 Corinthians, Paul talks this way in some very – for some people, some kind of troubling words that seem to minimize the sense of self-importance that some ministers have.
 Listen to what he says.
 Verse 13 of 1 Corinthians 4, “We are the scum of the world, the dregs of all things.”
-Those words refer to the food that sticks to the bottom of the pot after its cooled and hardened and has to be scraped off.
-Paul says, in a sense we’re just scum, we’re just the last scrapings at the bottom of the pot, we’re clay pots.
-You know, you have to be very important when you understand the glory of the gospel, not to compete with the gospel yourself, self-elevation, such a distasteful thing.
+Those words refer to the food that sticks to the bottom of the pot after it’s cooled and hardened and has to be scraped off.
+Paul says, in a sense we’re just scum.
+We’re just the last scrapings at the bottom of the pot.
+We’re clay pots.
+You know, you have to be very important when you understand the glory of the gospel not to compete with the gospel yourself, self-elevation.
+It’s such a distasteful thing.

 People say, “Why are you so passionate about everything?”
 Because when I come to the conviction that this is what the Word of God means by what it says, I get excited about it because it’s the truth.
 I believed, so I spoke.
 This is spiritual manhood.
 This is acting like a man.
 This is manliness, speak with conviction.

 So what have we learned tonight?
 And we’ve just covered it briefly, but we have learned that if you understand like Paul did the glory of the New Covenant, it has all kinds of implications in your life.
 You will never get over the superior glory of the New Covenant, you will always understand the privilege of ministry as a mercy that you don’t deserve.
 You will commit yourself to a pure heart because you don’t want to do anything that would render you less useful in the proclamation of this glorious gospel.
-You will be responsible to accurately interpret the Scripture, never adulterate it.
+You will be responsible to accurately interpret the Scripture, and never adulterate it.
 You do know that the results depend solely on God who gets the glory through the gospel.
-These are things that are so foundational, you see yourself as a clay pot, personally insignificant.
-You embrace the benefits of suffering which bring out divine strength and human weakness.
-You understand that this is a gospel worthy of conviction, worthy of a life of integrity in which you believe it and that’s exactly the way you proclaim it.
+These are things that are so foundational.
+You see yourself as a clay pot, personally insignificant.
+You embrace the benefits of suffering, which bring out divine strength in human weakness.
+You understand that this is a gospel worthy of conviction, worthy of a life of integrity in which you believe it, and that’s exactly the way you proclaim it.

 And finally, in the end, when you understand the glory of the gospel, you put future reward over present difficulty.
 In verses 13, 14 and 15 he said, “I believe, therefore I spoke.
-And if I’m going to die,” verse 14k, “Jesus will raise me and He’ll raise you and present us with you so I go on speaking because the truth that I’m preaching the truth of grace is spreading to more and more people, etc. It will cause a redounding of praise to the glory of God in heaven to come.”
-And with that view of heaven, sort of introduced at the end of verse 15, he comes to verse 16 and we’re moving fast through that, “Therefore we do not lose heart,” which is what he said in verse 1, “because we esteem the eternal over the temporal, the future over the present, though our outer man is decaying, our inner man is being renewed day by day.
+And if I’m going to die,” verse 14, “Jesus will raise me and He’ll raise you and present us with you, so I go on speaking because the truth that I’m preaching, the truth of grace is spreading to more and more people, etc. It will cause a redounding of praise to the glory of God in heaven to come.”
+And with that view of heaven, sort of introduced at the end of verse 15, he comes to verse 16 and we’re moving fast through that, “Therefore we do not lose heart,” which is what he said in verse 1, “because we esteem the eternal over the temporal, the future over the present.
+Though our outer man is decaying, our inner man is being renewed day by day.
 Momentary light affliction is producing for us an eternal weight of glory far beyond all comparison.
-We look not at the things which are seen but at the things which are not seen for the things which are seen are temporal, the things that are not seen are eternal.”
+We look not at the things which are seen, but at the things which are not seen, for the things which are seen are temporal; the things that are not seen are eternal.”